The D-Book is the technical specification for UK digital terrestrial television (Freeview and Freeview HD).

 In March 2011 the DTG published D-Book 7 which was split into two parts.
 Part A was the detailed interoperability specification for digital terrestrial television (Freeview HD) while Part B introduced Connected TV and builds on the European HbbTV and OIPF standards to profile enhanced hybrid services.
 Connected TV is the convergence of ‘traditional’ broadcast digital television and the Internet to deliver new services, applications and programming (both linear and on-demand).
 D-Book 7 provided an industry-agreed baseline specification for Connected TV products and services that Sky, Virgin Media, YouView and others could build on for trademark requirements to support their services.

-It also removes D-Book 7 Part B, much of which has now been incorporated into HbbTV and is included or referenced in the new edition.
+D-Book 8 supersedes D-Book 7 Part B, much of which has now been incorporated into HbbTV and is included or referenced in the new edition.